PoisnFang/PoisnFang/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Blazor Projects
+- 🔭 I’m currently working on web dev
 - 🌱 I’m currently learning Procedural Generation
-- 💬 Ask me about Blazor
+- 💬 Ask me about my pasion
 - 📫 How to reach me: poisnfang@poisnfang.com
 - ⚡ Fun fact: I also do GameDev in Godot
 <!--